Learn how to set up WhatsApp shopping for your business with our comprehensive guide. Implement and optimize this powerful tool to improve customer...

 It should also be noted that only BSPs and businesses with WhatsApp Business API can perform phone number migration.

-To conclude, it is evident that businesses can’t overlook the possibility of using WhatsApp as a channel to scale and conduct their business operations.
+It is evident that businesses can’t overlook the possibility of using WhatsApp as a channel to scale and conduct their business operations.
 Whether it’s completing transactions, offering recommendations, or offering post-purchase services, WhatsApp is a tool to ease communication throughout the buyer’s journey in real-time.